 One of the main advantages of aluminium cookware is its lightweight nature.
 It is much lighter than other materials, such as cast iron or stainless steel, making it easy to handle and maneuver in the kitchen.
 This is particularly beneficial for individuals with limited strength or for those who prefer lightweight cookware.

-See also 10 Quick And Healthy Meals To Make In Your New Cookware
+See also 10 Easy And Delicious Recipes To Make In Your New Cookware

 May React with Acidic Foods